Health officials urge attendees of White House event to get tested for coronavirus

 The letter was distributed to people and organizations in each health department’s network, which in D.C. included Advisory Neighborhood Commission members, the D.C.
 Council and the Metropolitan Washington Council of Governments, city officials said.

 D.C.
-Mayor Muriel E. Bowser said Wednesday that Nesbitt had spoken with the White House about contact tracing efforts after the mayor sent a stern letter to the Trump administration seeking cooperation on tracking the outbreak.
-Nesbitt and the White House began talks on contact tracing efforts in the region shortly afterward.
+Mayor Muriel E. Bowser (D) said Wednesday that Nesbitt had spoken with the White House about contact-tracing efforts after the mayor sent a stern letter to the Trump administration seeking cooperation on tracking the outbreak.
+Nesbitt and the White House began talks on contact-tracing efforts in the region shortly afterward.

 In Virginia, Gov. Ralph Northam (D) said Thursday he is allocating $220 million in federal coronavirus aid to help public schools handle their response to the pandemic.